The Weird Circle

 The Phantom Picture

 An artist recounts his involvement to a doctor, the events in which his mentors' son kills his father, resulting in him killing the son during an argument and has him followed by a grotesque face he can not get rid of seeing.
 The events lose him the affection of his mentors daughter Bianca who believes he was responsible for her fathers death, leading him to disappear into the mountains before seeking help from a doctor as he tries to clear his name with her.

 Ralph Zant dies only a few months after marrying his wife.
 She is invited to spend some time with Ralph's friend John Stevens, who owns a large house on the coast.
 While there, she finds John is performing experiments in his laboratory, where he has invented a process to kill all pain.
 Mrs Zant soon begins to experience episodes in which she can speak to her deceased husband, who is trying to warn her of something.

 The Bell Tower

 The story of an Italian genius, Banadona, who built the grandest of bell tower's four centuries ago which became the pride of Italy.
-When an artisan, Paolo, questions Banadona about the risk of its collapse when the bell is hoisted, Banadona murders him.
-Also managing to escape justice for his actions, the other workers believe that Paolo will exact his revenge on Banadona via the bell tower.
+When an artisan, Paolo, who is working on the project questions Banadona about the risk of its collapse when the bell is hoisted, Banadona murders him in cold blood.
+Also managing to escape justice for his actions claiming it was done for the good of Italy, the other workers believe that Paolo will exact his revenge on Banadona via the bell tower.